Limited-Enrollment Courses and Waitlists

 - Do not ask instructors for special consideration.
 Instructors do not admit students.
 Only the Registrar’s Office does.

 - Attend an alternate course in case you are not admitted from the waitlist.
 (This is especially important for students with an I-20 certificate from Harvard Summer School who must meet the enrollment requirements for students with I-20s.)
 If your alternate course is also limited, you should register and pay for it to ensure you won’t be closed out of the alternate course, as well.
 Remember to drop the alternate course by the 100-percent-tuition refund deadline if you are admitted to your first-choice course.

 - If you are an international student with an I-20 from the Summer School and you are not admitted from the waitlist, you must register for an alternate course to meet the enrollment requirements for students with I-20s.

-- To be removed from a waitlist, drop the course (online if possible) by the full-tuition refund deadline for your session.
+- To be removed from a waitlist, drop the course (online if possible) by the 100-percent-tuition refund deadline for your course.